 TOLL FREE: 1-877-444-3668

-Podiatrists here at The Foot Institute – Red Deer specialize in the surgical and medical treatment of the foot and ankle.
-Our podiatrists spend around 10 years in higher education, the first 4 years in undergrad studies to acquire a Bachelors Degree, and the second four years in Medical School to obtain a Podiatric Medical Degree.
-Podiatric Medical School is similar to traditional medical school and in reality several podiatry programmes are located within these academic institutions.
-Upon securing a Podiatric Medial Degree, Doctors at the Foot Institute undertake a hospital "internship" or post degree residency for yet another one to three years.
+Dr.’s at The Foot Institute – Red Deer focus on the surgical and medical treatment of the foot and ankle.
+They put in an average of 10 years in education, the first 4 years in undergraduate studies to get a Bachelors Degree, and the second four years in Medical School to obtain a Podiatric Medical Degree.
+Podiatric Medical School is similar to standard medical school and in fact several podiatry training programs are contained within these institutions.
+After receiving a Podiatric Medial Degree, Podiatrists at the Foot Institute complete a hospital "internship" or residency for another one to three years.